-Furthermore, the reduction of the oil price and the crisis of the offshore industry impacted the profitability of VARD Group which suffered from We understood and evaluated the methodology applied by management in the impairment test for each CGU.
+Furthermore, the reduction of the oil price and the crisis of the offshore industry impacted the profitability of VARD Group which suffered from methodology applied by management in the impairment test for each CGU.

 We examined the projections in the Strategic Plan 2018-2022 and we had discussions with management in order to understand and critically analyse the assumptions used by them.